reportportal/docs/src/md/src/WorkWithReports/InvestigationOfFailure.md

 >**Note:**
 'Replace comments' option is selected by default.
 So, the same comment will be added to all items.
+Initial comments are removed in case you change defect type only ('Comments' is not filled in) via bulk operation.

 Also you can change a defect type at the logs level.